Are You Struggling To Parent In Ways That Feel Good?

 Doing this work now is so important.
 It can help prevent negative patterns and behaviors from becoming entrenched.
 It can alleviate tensions before stressors lead to increased and more volatile fights.
 And, ultimately, it can help your children feel more secure and at ease.
 When mom and dad are okay, the whole family system functions better.

-We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
 We will work with you to determine what your specific issues are and ensure a good match between you and a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match you with a family therapist who has expertise working with parenting issues.